codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 * If there are results, continue with _Back up existing Redis data_.

 ##### Back up existing Redis data
-Before the upgrade, if you have CRON and Registry triggers, back up the existing data.
+Back up the existing data before the upgrade:

-* Connect to the pod, start the Redis CLI, and export AOF data from old cf-redis-* pod:
+* Connect to the pod, run `redis-cli`, export AOF data from old cf-redis-* pod:

 ```shell
 NAMESPACE=codefresh